weigez11/weigez11.github.io/README.md

 # WeiGeJt SY_L Blog
-### This is my blog about my life,studying,playing and so on.
+### This is my blog about my life, studying, playing and so on.